 COVID-19 poses unprecedented challenges not only to global societies and economies but also to the operations of the Anti-Money Laundering and Counter-Financing of Terrorism (AML/CFT).
-Substantial increase in risks and crimes associated with money laundering (ML) and terrorist financing (TF) are reported and predicted globally due to the significant changes in financial behaviours and patterns under the COVID-19 pandemic.
+Substantial increase in risks and crimes associated with money laundering (ML) and terrorist financing (TF) are reported and predicted globally due to the significant changes in financial behaviours and patterns after the COVID-19 pandemic.

 In response to the new financial climate, in May 2020, the Financial Action Task Force (FATF) has issued “COVID-19-related Money Laundering and Terrorist Financing Risks and Policy Responses” identifying challenges, good practices and policy responses to new ML/TF threats and vulnerabilities arising from the COVID-19 crisis.

-It has been more than a year since the outbreak was detected.
 This article aims to provide an update on the additional threats faced by businesses combating money laundering and terrorism financing.

 Four Money Laundering/ Terrorism Financing threats under COVID-19